-Go and find a nice place for lunch I recommend walking to the 11th street than in between 6th and 7th you will find many traditional Colombian restaurants.
+Go and find a nice place for lunch I recommend walking to 11th street then in between 6th and 7th you will find many traditional Colombian restaurants.
 The traditional lunch in Bogota is Ajiaco which you have to try.
 Be warned it is filling though!
 It’s a meal of soup made with 3 types of potato, corn, chicken, avocado, rice, and cream.
 If you are a vegetarian don’t worry the chicken normally comes on the side or you can ask for no chicken.

 Go crazy and head over to Museo de Oro and join the free food tour at 2 pm.
 Although the tour is free, the food is not!
 If you decide to taste one of everything on this tour it will cost you $22Mil COP (that’s around $8 USD).
 But trust me you will not need to eat anything else for the rest of the day!
 You will have to be quick though as the tour starts at 2… although that is a Colombian 2 pm though… so more like 2:20-2:30!

 The tour finishes around 6 pm so time to head back to your accommodation and get ready for a night out in la Candelaria.
 Be sure to drink some local beer and Chichi!

 My recommendation is during your 2 days in Bogota pay a visit to the Salt Cathedral.
 It will take you an hour and a half on the bus to get there, and the same back.
 So it will take up most of your day.
 It is worth it though!
 You can read everything you need to know about this day trip here.

 Book a tour of Casa de Nariño